damjanlovespython/Skills_Programming/README.md

 ## Authors
 Abisanth ..., Damjan ..., Manuel Altmann, Pamir ... and William ...
 ## Further Questions
-For questions about the codebase contact the project authors directly.
+For questions about the codebase, contact the project authors directly.